Payoff scaling shapes cooperation in LLM agents across languages: Supplement to Results

+Figures~\ref{fig:egt_full_lambda_by_noise} and~\ref{fig:egt_noise_by_lambda} unpack the two-panel summary in Figure~\ref{fig:egt_lambda_by_noise} into the full per-strategy view.
+The first sweeps payoff scale $\lambda$ on a logarithmic grid for three execution-noise levels and reports the stationary frequency of all four canonical strategies; the second holds $\lambda$ fixed at three representative values and sweeps execution noise $\varepsilon$.
+Both are computed under identical settings ($Z = 100$, $\beta = 0.1$, $r = 10$ rounds, small-mutation limit).

+At very low stakes ($\lambda \lesssim 0.1$) the conditional cooperators TFT and WSLS retain non-trivial mass because the payoff differential between mutual cooperation and mutual defection is too small for ALLD to invade efficiently.
+As $\lambda$ grows, the relative advantage of ALLD against any partial cooperator widens and the stationary distribution sharply concentrates on ALLD, recovering the classical risk-dominant outcome predicted in finite populations.
+Modest implementation noise accelerates this collapse, and the effect is sharpest on TFT: at $\lambda = 1$ the TFT share falls from $\approx 48\%$ at $\varepsilon = 0$ to $\approx 15\%$ at $\varepsilon = 0.05$ and $\approx 9\%$ at $\varepsilon = 0.1$, whereas the WSLS share decays more gradually over the same noise range, consistent with WSLS's self-correcting property of switching back to cooperation after mutual defection.

+Holding $\lambda$ fixed and sweeping $\varepsilon$ makes the noise-tolerance asymmetry directly visible: at $\lambda = 0.1$, where ALLD is least dominant, increasing $\varepsilon$ erodes the conditional cooperators with a steeper drop on TFT than on WSLS, and the freed mass migrates to ALLD; at $\lambda \in \{1, 10\}$ the population is locked into ALLD regardless of $\varepsilon$.

-\subsection{Baseline FAIRGAME Analysis: Detailed Results}
+\subsection{Baseline FAIRGAME analysis: detailed results}

 This appendix presents the complete analysis of LLM strategic behaviour from the baseline FAIRGAME dataset, complementing the payoff-scaled experiments in the main text.
-The dataset covers four LLM models-Claude~3.5~Sonnet, Llama~3.1~405B~Instruct, Mistral~Large, and GPT-4o-across five languages (Arabic, Chinese, English, French, and Vietnamese).
+The dataset covers four LLM models - Claude~3.5~Sonnet, Llama~3.1~405B~Instruct, Mistral~Large, and GPT-4o - across five languages (Arabic, Chinese, English, French, and Vietnamese).

-\paragraph{Hybrid Classification Approach}
+\subsubsection{Hybrid classification approach}

 While our LSTM model demonstrates strong performance in strategy classification, it was originally designed as a single-label classifier.
-To address this limitation and ensure comprehensive coverage, we adopt a hybrid labeling approach that combines model predictions with rule-based strategy assignment (see Appendix~\ref{appendix:rule_based}).
+To address this limitation and ensure comprehensive coverage, we adopt a hybrid labelling approach that combines model predictions with rule-based strategy assignment (see Appendix~\ref{appendix:rule_based}).

-\paragraph{Strategy Distribution Across Models}

-The strategic preference analysis from the \emph{baseline FAIRGAME dataset} reveals significant heterogeneity in decision-making paradigms across LLM architectures.
-Claude~3.5~Sonnet exhibits a cooperative-dominant behavioural pattern, with ALLC (31.7\%) and WSLS (29.6\%) emerging as its two most frequent strategies.
-Llama~3.1~405B~Instruct is characterized by a pronounced preference for WSLS (46.5\%), the highest proportion of any single strategy across all evaluated models.
-Mistral~Large demonstrates the most balanced strategic distribution, with TFT (29.9\%), ALLC (26.1\%), WSLS (24.3\%), and ALLD (19.7\%) occurring at comparable rates.
-Finally, GPT-4o shows an adaptive-cooperative profile in this dataset, primarily using WSLS (34.1\%) and ALLC (26.4\%), with ALLD at 10.2\%.\footnote{Note: GPT-4o exhibits higher ALLD rates (31.7\%) in the payoff-scaled experiments (see main paper), which use different experimental conditions and payoff magnitudes.
-This difference reflects the context-dependent nature of LLM strategic behaviour.}
+\subsubsection{Strategy distribution across models}